fanlidublin/DaysInDublin/Daily_Proverb.md

 - The secret to your success is found in your daily routine.
 John C. Maxwell

 - A head full of fears has no space for dreams.
 Unknown

+- We don't see things as they are, we see them as we are.
+Anaïs Nin